challet/MooPlay/README.md

 * *the element to be displayed*
 * *the container* as specified at initialization
-* *the overlapping level* : in case several subtitles should be displayed, each one as a different level associated as integer.
+* *the overlapping level* : in case several subtitles should be displayed at the same time, each one as a different level associated as integer.
 Most part of the time, the value will be *0*